subins2000/open/README.md

 Libraries used In Open
 ====
 jQuery

-The @Mentions have been implemented on Open by using jQuery sMention Plugin (https://github.com/subins2000/smention) PHP OAuth Class(http://www.phpclasses.org/package/7700-PHP-Authorize-and-access-APIs-using-OAuth.html).
-Thanks Manuel Lemos
+The @Mentions have been implemented on Open by using jQuery sMention Plugin (https://github.com/subins2000/smention)

+PHP OAuth Class(http://www.phpclasses.org/package/7700-PHP-Authorize-and-access-APIs-using-OAuth.html).
+Thanks Manuel Lemos.

+Resize image class